-The Behavioral Intervention Team (BIT) evaluates and addresses student behavior that may be cause for concern and coordinates resources on campus to intervene and provide support to students.
-The team includes a multidisciplinary group of administrators who meet regularly to identify patterns and trends in individual or group behavior and address incidents that may impact a student's well being.
+The CARE Team evaluates and addresses student behavior that may be cause for concern and coordinates resources on campus to intervene and provide support to students.
+The team includes a multidisciplinary group of administrators who meet regularly to identify patterns and trends in individual or group behavior and address incidents that may impact a student’s well-being.
 Assistance is provided to students experiencing stressful or difficult situations while also taking the needs of the greater campus community into consideration.
 Each case is managed individually, with resources coordinated to ensure comprehensive response, care and follow up.

 Common Signs of Distress